5th Mountain Division (Wehrmacht)

 The 5th Mountain Division (5.
-Gebirgs-Division) was an elite formation of the German Wehrmacht during World War II.
+Gebirgs-Division) was a mountain infantry (Gebirgsjäger) formation of the German Wehrmacht during World War II.
 It was established in the Wehrkreis XVIII in October 1940, out of units taken from the 1st Mountain Division and the 10th Infantry Division.
 The unit surrendered to the U.S. Army near Turin in May 1945.

 The Balkans

-Following months of inactivity in Germany, the unit was designated to take part in Operation Marita, the invasion of Greece, in 1941 as part of the Balkans Campaign.
+Following months of inactivity in Germany, the unit formed XVIII Mountain Corps with the 6th Mountain Division, and in spring 1941 was designated to take part in Operation Marita, the invasion of Greece, as part of the Balkans Campaign.

-The unit then took part in the invasion of Malta, codenamed Operation Merkur.
+The unit then took part in the invasion of Crete, codenamed Operation Merkur.
 Here the unit was used in an air-landing role where it fought against British forces which had retreated from Greece.
 The units role in securing the islands was significant, and in November 1941, the unit returned to Germany for refitting.

 Eastern Front

 In March 1942 it was deployed to the Eastern Front, where it joined Army Group North on the Volkhov Front, and took part in operations against the city of Leningrad.
 The unit remained on the Eastern Front until November 1943, during which time it was used primarily for firefighting for the 18th Armee in operations near Mga, Shlisselburg, and Kolpino.